Entrusted to his killer: Family Court placed little boy in custody of abuser

 Injuries discovered by daycare staff

-It wasn't long until staff at the his daycare noticed significant bruising on him.
+It wasn't long until staff at his daycare centre noticed significant bruising on him.

 According to the facts, Malachi had blunt-force trauma injuries to his head, large swelling and a black eye.